brenogmrs/json-server/README.md

 # json-server

 ### this is a simplistic implementation of javascripts json-server using Go!
-It uses the the file called `db.json` at the root of the project to create a Web Server using the resources of a JSON file.
+It uses the the file called `db.json` at the root of the project to create a Web Server using the resources of it.

+---

+### This JSON example would generate 5 routes with CRUD operations for each resource.

-## JSON example:
+### `db.json` example:

 ```
 {